What are Eating Disorders and How to Get Help

-- Symptoms of purging, which include calloused knuckles and weakened tooth enamel and decay.
+- Symptoms of purging.
+This can include calloused knuckles and weakened tooth enamel, and decay

 Eating disorders can have a serious effect on the brain and body.
 The most common eating disorder effects include:

-- Fine hair growth on body or face.
+- Fine hair growth on the body or face

 Intervention and Prevention

-- Eating meals together — When you dine together, you can demonstrate your own healthy eating habits while encouraging others to consume a balanced diet featuring nutritious foods and reasonable portions.
+- Eating meals together — When you have meals together, you may model good eating behaviors for others and encourage them to follow a balanced diet that includes wholesome foods and manageable serving sizes.

 - Limiting diet talk — Avoid discussing fad diets and especially pills, especially around children and teenagers.

-- Choose the right participants — Select up to five people who are close to your loved one.
-Choose a leader or hire a professional interventionist.
-Plan ahead and choose a meeting time that works for everyone.
+- Choose the right participants — Choose up to five relatives or friends of your loved one.
+Select a leader or work with a trained interventionist.
+Choose a convenient time for the meeting that works for everyone in advance.

-- Offer a solution — If the intervention is successful, your loved one will agree to get help right away.
-Have a counseling or inpatient treatment solution prepared.
+- Offer a solution — If the intervention is effective, your loved one will consent to seek immediate assistance.
+Prepare a counseling or residential treatment plan.
 Avoid insensitive, too-simple solutions such as “just start eating!”

 Facts and Statistics About Eating Disorders